After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 .

 In most cases, the resumption of the menstrual cycle after the birth of the baby does not occur immediately.
-Basically, it depends on the method of contraception.
-If a spiral was chosen as a prevention of re-pregnancy, then the discharge will become abundant and painful.
+This mainly depends on the method of contraception.
+If the IUD was chosen as a preventive measure for re-pregnancy, the discharge will become profuse and painful.
 And the color may become brighter, the consistency - with the presence of clots.
-If a woman decides to use birth control pills, then in the future there may be very meager and even smearing periods.
-This is due to the hormones that are contained in these and change the hormonal background.
+If a woman decides to use birth control pills, then in the future there may be very scanty and even spotting periods.
+This is due to the hormones that are contained in these and change the hormonal balance.

-The use of tampons and the usual is possible only after the full restoration of the menstrual cycle.
-Tampons interfere with the free outflow of blood, and the mesh on the pads can irritate the injured mucosa.
+The use of tampons and conventional ones is possible only after the complete restoration of the menstrual cycle.
+Tampons interfere with the free flow of blood, and the mesh on the pads can irritate the injured mucous membrane.

 If there is no contraception and the mother is completely, then the character most often changes in better side.
-It may stop bothering premenstrual syndrome, and menstruation can become completely painless.
+Premenstrual syndrome may no longer bother you, and your periods may become completely painless.

 Pregnancy is the most important period in the life of the fair sex.
-At this time, expectant mothers are interested in many questions: how to eat right, what physical activity is acceptable, is it possible to have sex, etc.
+At this time, expectant mothers are interested in many questions: how to eat properly, what physical activity is it acceptable, is it possible to have sex, etc.

-After childbirth, the situation changes slightly.
-A woman begins to worry about issues related to the newborn, as well as her own health.
+After childbirth the situation changes a little.
+The woman begins to worry about issues related to the newborn, as well as her own health.
 For example, one of them is when menstruation begins after childbirth.

-All future mothers should know the answer to this question.
-So it will be easier to determine which changes in the female body are normal, and which indicate abnormalities and require a visit to a doctor.
+All expectant mothers should know the answer to this question.
+This will make it easier to determine which changes in the female body are normal and which indicate abnormalities and require consultation with a doctor.

-After conception, the menstrual function "turns off".
-Within 9 months, a woman is not disturbed by critical days.
-Their absence is associated with a change hormonal background.
-Only after childbirth, the body begins to recover: the hormonal background returns to normal, and menstruation begins again.
+After conception, the menstrual function “turns off.”
+For 9 months, the woman is not bothered by her period.
+Their absence is due to changes hormonal levels.
+Only after childbirth the body begins to recover: hormonal levels return to normal, and menstruation begins again.

-It not only controls the production of milk, but also suppresses the functioning of the ovaries.
-This is the reason for the lack of a normal menstrual cycle.
+It not only controls milk production, but also suppresses the functioning of the ovaries.
+This is the reason for the absence of a normal menstrual cycle.
 If breastfeeding continues for a long time and complementary foods are introduced late, then the onset of menstruation after childbirth occurs after the child is one year old.

 Some women introduce complementary foods early.
 In the pituitary gland, prolactin begins to be produced in smaller quantities and ceases to suppress the work of the ovaries.
-Most often, menstruation in a similar situation begins six months after birth.
+Most often, menstruation begins in such a situation six months after birth.

-There are cases when young mothers immediately after childbirth combine artificial nutrition for the baby with breastfeeding.
-This leads to the fact that the menstrual function 3-4 months after birth the child is recovering.
+There are cases when young mothers, immediately after giving birth, combine artificial nutrition for the baby with breastfeeding.
+This leads to the fact that menstrual function 3-4 months after birth the child is recovering.

-In certain situations, women may not be able to breastfeed their baby at all.
-In this case, menstruation may begin after childbirth in 6-10 weeks.
+In certain situations, women cannot breastfeed their baby at all.
+In this case, menstruation may begin after birth 6-10 weeks.

-The restoration of menstrual function is affected not only by the moment of cessation of breastfeeding, but also by many other factors, both internal and external.
+The restoration of menstrual function is influenced not only by the moment of stopping breastfeeding, but also by many other factors, both internal and external.
 Among them are the following:

 • Availability chronic diseases, complications;